bjlkeng/bjlkeng.github.io/source/posts/the-calculus-of-variations.rst

 You can derive this equation using the method we used above (and a few extra tricks) but I'll leave it as an exercise :)
 For simple functionals like Equation 12, this is a very handy way to compute functional derivatives.
-Let's take a look at a more complicated examples.
+Let's take a look at a couple more complicated examples.

 .. admonition:: Example 5: Use the Euler-Lagrange Equation to find the
     functional derivative of :math:`F[y(x)] = \int_0^1 x^3 e^{-y(x)} dx`